AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

 		- Notes: If you are not able to view the prompt message, please make sure that your apache version support that module or attempt to load that module into the apache configuration.

-	- Configure the following line to your Apache configuration file to enable Proxy Protocol support.
+	- Configure the following line to your Apache configuration file (take /etc/apache2/sites-available/000-default.conf for example) to enable Proxy Protocol support.

-		- take 000-default.conf for example: /etc/apache2/sites-available/000-default.conf

 		::